nest/nestml/doc/synapses_in_nestml.rst

      inline tr_o2 real = convolve(tr_o2_kernel, post_spikes)
    end

-The weight update rules can then be expressed in terms of the traces:
+The weight update rules can then be expressed in terms of the traces (and some other parameters):

 .. code-block:: nestml

+   parameters:
+     A2_plus real = 7.5e-10
+     A3_plus real = 9.3e-3
+     A2_minus real = 7e-3
+     A3_minus real = 2.3e-4

+     Wmax nS = 100 nS
+     Wmin nS = 0 nS
+   end

    postReceive:
      # potentiate synapse